Ari Ben-Menashe: Literary career

-Two weeks later, on November 5, 1991, Maxwell fell from his yacht, the Lady Ghislaine.
-Ben-Menashe claimed that Maxwell had been assassinated by Mossad for trying to blackmail it.

-On November 12, Matthew Evans, the chairman of Faber and Faber, called a press conference in London to say he had evidence that Ben-Menashe was telling the truth about Davies.
+On November 12, Matthew Evans, chairman of Faber and Faber, called a press conference in London to say he had evidence that Ben-Menashe was telling the truth about Davies.
 Evans read out a statement from Hersh, who said he had documentation showing meetings between Davies, unnamed Mossad officers, and "Cindy" (Cheryl Bentov), the woman who lured Vanunu to Rome.
 Evans and Hersh were later shown to have themselves been the subject of a sting operation by Joe Flynn, Fleet Street's most celebrated con man.
 Evans had met Flynn in Amsterdam and paid him £1,200 for the forged documents.

-October Surprise

-Ben-Menashe testified in 1991 that he had personally witnessed George HW Bush attend a meeting with members of the Iranian government in Paris in October 1980, as part of a covert Republican Party operation to have the 52 U.S. hostages held in Iran remain there until President Jimmy Carter, who was negotiating their release, had lost the 1980 presidential election to Ronald Reagan.
-Time called him a "spinner of tangled yarns,".
+Ben-Menashe testified in 1991 that he had personally witnessed George H.W.
+Bush attend a meeting with members of the Iranian government in Paris in October 1980, as part of a covert Republican Party operation to have the 52 U.S. hostages held in Iran remain there until President Jimmy Carter, who was negotiating their release, had lost the 1980 presidential election to Ronald Reagan.
+Time called him a "spinner of tangled yarns".